Khanhnqps10920/node-ts-k-study-shop/README.md

 # node-ts-starter
-This is simply layout of node, typescript project ^_^
+This is simply a nodejs study